 WakeMed Gives - Every year WakeMed participates in the WakeMed Gives Campaign.
 Two employees are selected as co-chairpersons to communicate the purpose and the goal of the Campaign at WakeMed.
-Volunteers are encouraged to contribute via the WakeMed campaign.
-Funds can be directed to the WakeMed Foundation, to both volunteer organizations and to the local United Way.
+WakeMed staff can direct their funds to the WakeMed Foundation, to both volunteer organizations and to the local United Way.